Hope, Kansas: Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

-19th century

 In 1802, Spain returned most of the land to France.
-In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.
+In 1803, most of the land that became the state of Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
-In 1857, Dickinson County was established within the Kansas Territory, which included the land for modern day Hope.
+In 1857, Dickinson County was established within the Kansas Territory, which included what became Hope.

+Development
-In 1871, a group of about forty people, led by Newell Thurstin, began planning a town site in Hope.
-The town is said to be named after one of Thurstin's sons.

-The first post office in Hope was also established in July 1871.
+In 1871, a group of about forty people, led by Newell Thurstin, began planning a townsite, named Hope after one of his sons.
+Its first post office was established in July 1871.